 Visit the ice treatment section to find out about the best ways to apply ice and how to use it safely and effectively – it’s not as simple as just popping a bag of frozen peas on!

 You may find it helpful to take painkillers and/or anti-inflammatories to help settle down your symptoms.
 Always check with your doctor before taking any medications.

-If there is tightness in the calf muscles and Achilles tendon, it can help to wear a heel wedge in your shoe.
+If there is tightness in the calf muscles and Achilles tendon with your heel bursitis, it can help to wear a heel wedge in your shoe.
 This is a simple wedge made of gel or felt to slightly raise your heel up to reduce the tension on the Achilles tendon.

 In most cases, after a few weeks of regularly performing stretching exercises, you shouldn’t need to wear the heel wedge any more.
 Heel raises should be worn in both shoes so as not to introduce a difference in leg lengths which can lead to back and knee pain.